dippyshere/nuxbt/docs/Windows-and-macOS-Installation.md

 # Windows and macOS Installation

-To support the necessary Bluetooth APIs leveraged within NXBT, installation within a Virtual Machine (VM) is necessary.
+To support the necessary Bluetooth APIs leveraged within NUXBT, installation within a Virtual Machine (VM) is necessary.
 To install on Windows or macOS using a VM, please follow the instructions below.

 ## Prerequisites